Nora-Ballard/CrashControl/README.md

 A quick module for setting Windows Crash Dump settings.

-Made possible by Bruce Mackenzie-Low's talk on Windows Debugging at Techmentor 2014.
+Made possible and inspired by Bruce Mackenzie-Low's talk on Windows Debugging at Techmentor 2014.

 ###(Get|Set)-CrashAlwaysKeep